kalebab98/credit-risk-model/README.md

 | **Performance** | May be less accurate on complex patterns | Typically higher accuracy and better handling of nonlinearities |
 | **Maintenance** | Easier to update and maintain | Requires more resources and monitoring |

-In financial services, a **hybrid approach** is common: start with interpretable models for baseline and regulatory reporting, and optionally use complex models for internal decision support if explainability tools are in place.
+In financial services, a **hybrid approach** is commons: start with interpretable models for baseline and regulatory reporting, and optionally use complex models for internal decision support if explainability tools are in place.

 ---